-In spring 2021 we sought bids for financial support for projects that help improve the environment of the tidal Thames, in line with the goals of our river development framework, the Thames Vision.
+Our Thames Environment Fund provides financial support for projects that help improve the environment of the tidal Thames, in line with the goals of our river development framework, Thames Vision 2050.

 - Community groups